Saturday 14/03/2026 – 2026 Welsh and NGOC Leagues and BUCS Orienteering Championships – Merthyr Mawr

 Entry Details

-Starts: 10:00 - 11:15.
+Starts: 10:00 - 11:30.
 Please note that the start window is earlier than usual, and a little shorter.
-This is to allow the BUCS runners to start once the area is mainly clear of other runners, at 11:30.
+This is to allow the BUCS runners to start once the start area is mainly clear of other runners, at 11:30.
+This includes BUCS Guest Runners.
+It is a queueing start for all runners in the Open start window.
+BUCS Runners (excluding Guests) will have allocated start times, from 11:45 onwards.

-Courses close: 12:30 for all League runners, meaning that you must report to download before 12:45, or risk disqualification.
+Courses close: 12:30 for all League runners, and 16:00 for BUCS courses, meaning that you must report to download before 12:45, 16:15 for BUCS courses, or risk disqualification.
 You should start early if running a long course.

 SI dibber hire: Standard dibber £1 Adults, Juniors free